transcom/mymove/docs/how-to/handle-backend-errors.md

   if err != nil {
     payload := &internalmessages.ClientError{
       Title:  handlers.FmtString("This move is not in a state to be approved"),
       Detail: handlers.FmtString("Make sure the move is in state x before attempting to approve..."),
+      Instance: handlers.FmtUUID(h.GetTraceID()),
     }

     return moveop.NewSubmitMoveForApprovalConflict().WithPayload(payload)